GitJit-max/learning-linux/README.md

 > [!TIP]
 > Within any chapter, the table of contents can be accessed by pressing the unordered list icon ![octicon](asset/octicon-list-unordered.svg) on top the right corner.

-# First steps in learning linux
+# First steps in learning Linux

 Have you thought about trying a Linux operating system without knowing where to start?
 Or already tried, but encountered challenges with the new operating system.
-Let this book guide your steps to learning Linux. <!--Do you hear from other people why you aren't using linux?
-You've been thinking about trying linux, but don't know where to start or how?
-Let this book be your first step in learning linux. --> Knowing about the past helps understand how things are today.
+Let this book guide your steps to learning Linux.

+Knowing about the past helps understand how things are today.
 Let's start with [Chapter&nbsp;1](chapter/01-intro.md), which covers the history of Linux and the views and opinions of a few selected individuals.
 Or choose a topic of interest below.

 ----------------